-Canadian Powder Adventures will be running our second guided trip to Japan this coming January.
+Canadian Powder Adventures will be running our fourth year of guided trips to Japan this coming January.

-Guests on this trip arrive at the Narita Airport (Tokyo) on Jan 13, transferring by bus in the evening to the picturesque village of Nozawa Onsen.
-We'll stay in the same hotel for 3 nights, skiing the first 2 days at the Nozawa Onsen resort.
-After our second day of skiing is the night of the Fire Festival, where hundreds of spectators gather to watch this 150 year-old tradition of villagers "attacking" a 30 ft tall occupied shrine with burning stacks of reeds and bamboo, eventually lighting the shrine on fire (the occupants do escape).
-Not to be missed!
-The next morning we'll check out of the hotel, drive 40 mins to ski at Madarao Kogen, then another 40 mins to our lodging in Myoko Kogen, where we'll spend 3 nights.
+Guests arrive at the Narita Airport (Tokyo) on Jan 12, transfer by train to Nagano City where Claire and I pick you up in the van.
+We’ll arrive at the picturesque village of Nozawa Onsen around 9 pm.
+Nozawa is famous for its 11 free onsens, some being hundreds of years old, with shiny weathered wood and stone from the vapours of the natural steam waters.
+We'll stay 4 nights here, skiing the first 2 days at the Nozawa Onsen Resort.
+After our second day of skiing is the night of the Fire Festival, where hundreds of spectators gather to watch this 150 year old tradition of villagers "attacking" a 30 ft tall (occupied) structure with burning stacks of reeds and bamboo, eventually lighting this temporary shrine on fire forcing the defenders to submit.
+To see, click here.
+The next 2 days of skiing will be at Ryuoo and Madarao.
+After skiing Thur, the 16th, we’ll drive 40 mins into Myoko Kogen, where we'll spend 3 nights.

-Hakuba is located at the base of the largest range in the country, the Japanese Alps, with impressive peaks of 3000m in elevation dominating the skyline.
-There are actually 10 resorts all within a 40 minute drive of our hotel, the largest one within walking distance.
-This bustling Japanese version of a ski town also offers restaurants, pubs, and shops also within a short walk.
+Hakuba is located at the base of the largest mountain range in the country, the Japanese Alps, with impressive peaks of over 3000m in elevation dominating the skyline.
+There are actually 10 resorts all within a 30 minute drive of our hotel.
+This bustling Japanese version of a ski town also offers excellent restaurants, pubs, and shops in the downtown area.

-There has already been a lot of interest in this trip for the coming season, so if you're tempted, act fast!
+There has already been a lot of interest in these trips for the coming season, so if you're tempted, act fast!
 Please drop me a line if you have any questions at email@example.com

 Why Ski In Japan?
 Here are a few reasons: